Principal, Applied Anthropologist

 Rick attended the University of Western Ontario where he received his BA in Anthropology.
 Later, he completed a Post-Baccalaureate Diploma in Archaeology and Master’s Degree in Anthropology/First Nations Studies/Archaeology at Simon Fraser University.
 Today, Rick teaches anthropology, archaeology, history, and sociology at the Northwest Community College.
-He is also the Executive Director of the Bulkley Valley Research Centre and volunteers time for several government, industry and aboriginal committees, as well as at local elementary and secondary schools.
+He also volunteers time for several government, industry and Aboriginal committees, as well as at local elementary and secondary schools.

 Rick has been formally adopted into the Gitdumden Clan of the Wet'suwet'en peoples in the traditional territories where he lives with his wife and two young boys.